ssloy/ssloy.github.io/docs/tinyfloat/computers-and-numbers.md

 Next time we will talk about printing the decimal value of a float.
 Surprisingly enough, this problem is far from being trivial.
+It is actually one of the hardest parts of floating-point support in a language runtime.
 Stay tuned!